BuuyaStudios/.github/profile/README.md

 ## About Us

-At BXDev Technology, we're on a mission to [brief and engaging description of your company's mission and goals]. 🚀
+At BXDev Technology, we're on a mission to CODE.
+INNOVATE.
+ELAVATE.
+This generation of young developers and client from all accross the globe. 🚀

 ## Featured Project: Pean - Discord Bot